asher-bs/OpenSMILE-to-csv/readme.md

 ## Manage file publication

 Since one file can be published to multiple locations, you can list and manage publish locations by clicking **File publication** in the **Publish** sub-menu.
-This allows you to list and remove publication locations that are linked to your file.
+This allows you to list and remove publication locations that are linked to your

-# Markdown extensions

-StackEdit extends the standard Markdown syntax by adding extra **Markdown extensions**, providing you with some nice features.

 > **ProTip:** You can disable any **Markdown extension** in the **File properties** dialog.